Detoxification Due To Heavy Drinking Can Save Your Life

 Diagnosis typically relies on laboratory tests of three liver enzymes: gamma–glutamyltransferase (GGT), aspartate aminotransferase (AST), and alanine aminotransferase (ALT).

-If you are concerned that you are not drinking moderately, then I recommend seeing your GP asap and getting a blood test to test these liver enzymes.
+If you are concerned that you are not drinking moderately, then we recommend seeing your GP asap and getting a blood test to test these liver enzymes.

 Many alcoholics suffer from malnutrition, which can lead to liver damage and impaired liver function.
 Many drinkers take in less than the recommended daily amount of carbohydrates, proteins, fats, vitamins A, C, E and B, especially thiamine (B1), and minerals such as calcium and iron.

 Some alcohol-related liver damage can be reversed if you stop drinking alcohol early enough in the disease process.
 Healing can begin as early as a few days to weeks after you stop drinking.
 If the damage is severe, however, healing can take several months.

 In 14 days to 3 months, your liver and entire system will without a doubt have benefited enormously from giving up alcohol.
 Not only will medical changes occur, like increased hydration on a cellular level and improved liver function, you’ll notice other changes as well.

 You’ll sleep better, may lose weight, and with a better balance of hormones you will even notice an increase your sex drive.
 Your stomach and skin will also have benefitted from not dealing with alcohol.
 You will appear younger too and you will glow like a star.

 How Long Does It Take For Your Liver to Heal?